-Facing divorce is a tough experience for the parents and their kids.
+Facing a divorce is a tough experience for the parents and their kids.
 And, it can be difficult to uphold a positive attitude for the sake of the children.
 However, you can be able to minimize the hardness and ease the tension by undertaking co-parenting courses.
-Court ordered parenting classes for divorce center on assisting parents understand how to end conflict and effectively co-parent after separation.
+Court-ordered parenting classes for divorce center on assisting parents understand how to end conflict and effectively co-parent after separation.

 - New Jersey

 - New Hampshire

 For Minnesota, Virginia, Idaho, and Nebraska, only parents making a contested divorce are required to attend parenting classes.
 The remaining states either leave the matter up to a judge’s discretion or just order parent education courses in specific counties.
 For instance, in North Carolina, parenting classes are only required in the state’s 12th District.

 What You Will Learn?